raphaelcosta/braspag-pagador/README.md

-# cbraspag
+# braspag-pagador

-cbraspag gem to use Braspag gateway
+braspag-pagador gem to use Braspag gateway

   - Support most operations in gateway
   - Compatible with Active Merchant response object